-4.2.5 A single targeted dusk emergence survey was undertaken by Robert Bell and Amanda Murphy (Bat Survey Class license WML-A34-Level 2, 2020-47913-CLS-CLS) on 13th June 2024.
+4.2.5 A single dusk emergence survey was undertaken by Amanda Murphy (Bat Survey Class license WML-A34-Level 2, 2020-47913-CLS-CLS) and Carl Dixon on 19th June 2024.
 This survey commenced 15 minutes prior to sunset and continued until 1.5 hours after this time.
-Two infra-red lit Canon XA10 cameras with external floodlights, and a single Guide TK612 thermal sight, were used to aid surveyor observations.
+Two infra-red lit Canon XA10 cameras with external floodlights were used to aid surveyor observations.
 Wildlife Acoustics EM Touch bat detectors and accompanying iPod recorders were used to detect and record acoustic bat calls during the survey.
 The arrangement of surveyors and cameras is shown in Figure 2.